In this article you’ll learn and discover the differences between independence versus co-dependence in relationships.

 You can love being around your partner and the ways in which you show mutual respect and gratitude toward one another, but there’s a balance between building each other up and needing that validation to feel whole.
 When you need that reassurance constantly to feel complete, that can be a sign of codependence.
 A codependent relationship isn’t healthy for either of you.
 In a relationship, you want to maintain your sense of individual self.
 It’s important to remember who you are, what you want, and how you can keep living the life you want with your partner as a support.

 If you start to notice that you’re dependent on your partner’s approval too much, or that it’s hard to do things on your own, it might be time to consider working these issues out in counseling.
 That might sound premature, but codependence can lead to a long-term pattern of an unbalanced relationship.
-Going to counseling may even help spice up things in the bedroom!
+Going to counseling and getting relationship advice may even help spice up things in the bedroom!
 Regardless of the reason behind why you’re going to counseling, you don’t want to have an unhealthy relationship you want the opposite.
 Being with a partner should be an enjoyable experience.

 Couples therapy is a safe space to work on your relationship.
 You never know what the benefits of counseling with your partner could be.
 There’s only one way to find out, and that’s to give it a try.
 Another benefit of couples counseling is that you are encouraged to express your own perspective in the counselor’s office.
 Sometimes we don’t see eye-to-eye, and there’s nothing wrong with a healthy disagreement.
 Talking out different ways of looking at things can be a great way to strengthen individuality in a partnership.
 We don’t have to view things exactly the same way to make a relationship work.